Alioskillers/NYC-Collisions/README.md

 The app focuses on exploratory data analysis (EDA): understanding when and where crashes happen, which vehicle types are involved, and how contributing factors and injuries are distributed.

+REMARK: We only used 10K values from the dataset because the dataset is huge and it will take a huge computaion to load every row before running.

 ⸻

 Deployment Overview: